DanWlker/asnbcli/README.md

 You should NEVER use any distributed binaries that claim to be from this repo.

 If you know how to run this, you know how to run this.

+## DISCLAIMER

+I am in no way affiliated with Asnb, I am just frustruated that I have to stay up to 2 in the morning to buy these funds.
+All code and requests used in this repo can be retrieved from publically available sources.
+Lastly, thank you Asnb I love you <3